prozum/midiogre/README.md

 Compile Instructions
 --------------------
-Midiogre uses CMake as build system.
+Midiogre uses CMake as the build system.

 Here is a description of Midiogres CMake arguments: